NIH-CARD/CARDlongread-report-parser/README.md

                         Labels for each color in legend in order specified in -legend_colors.
   --group_count, --no-group_count
-                        Show group count in x-axis labels (optional; default false) (default: False)
+                        Show group count in x-axis labels (optional; default false) (default: False) -output_table_with_platform_qc OUTPUT_TABLE_WITH_PLATFORM_QC
+                        Output filename for run report summary table joined with platform QC flow cell check information (optional).
+  -output_table_with_run_type OUTPUT_TABLE_WITH_RUN_TYPE
+                        Output filename for run report summary table with appended run type, such as 'top up' or 'reconnection' (optional).
 ```
 ## Tutorial